 Technical and Career Schools and Centers

-A school considering Application for Candidacy with the New England Association of Schools and Colleges Committee on Technical and Career Institutions (CTCI) should first consult with Bruce Sievers, Associate Director of the Commission at firstname.lastname@example.org.
+A school considering to apply for candidacy with the New England Association of Schools and Colleges Committee on Technical and Career Institutions (CTCI) should first consult with Bruce Sievers, Associate Director of the Commission, email@example.com.